tcusack5/Exploratory-Data-Analysis-Course-Project-1/README.md

 ### Conclusion

-The four final plots should look as followed:
+The four final plots should look as followed: (Click on each plot for image with white background and easier viewing.)

 Plot 1
 ![image](https://user-images.githubusercontent.com/115044647/209166115-b6d67898-0d52-41ec-a427-4d2b0d502331.png)